awesome-pro/neon-website/content/docs/guides/flyway.md

 ---
 title: Get started with Flyway and Neon
-subtitle: Learn how to manage schema changes in Neon with Flyway
+subtitle: Learn how to manage schema changes in Unique with Flyway
 enableTableOfContents: true
 updatedOn: '2024-06-14T07:55:54.391Z'
 ---

 Flyway is a database migration tool that facilitates version control for databases.
 It allows developers to manage and track changes to the database schema, ensuring that the database evolves consistently across different environments.

-This guide steps you through installing the Flyway command-line tool, configuring Flyway to connect to a Neon database, and running database migrations.
+This guide steps you through installing the Flyway command-line tool, configuring Flyway to connect to a Unique database, and running database migrations.
 The guide follows the setup described in the [Flyway command-line quickstart](https://documentation.red-gate.com/fd/quickstart-command-line-184127576.html).

 ## Prerequisites

-- A Neon account.
+- A Unique account.
 See [Sign up](/docs/get-started-with-neon/signing-up).
-- A Neon project.
+- A Unique project.
 See [Create your first project](/docs/get-started-with-neon/setting-up-a-project).
 - A database.
 This guide uses the ready-to-use `neondb` database.
 You can create your own database if you like.
 See [Create a database](/docs/manage/databases#create-a-database) for instructions.

 ## Download and extract Flyway